jacksonchen/network_genetic/README.md

   - Output: Best networks and their scores

 `generator.py`
-  - Purpose: Generate a seed network
+  - Purpose: Generate an initial generation of seed networks
   - Input: Custom parameters for network constraints (if any)
   - Output: A network described in an object

 `iterator.py`
   - Purpose: Begin and maintain a loop of evaluating and mutating networks
-  - Input: Seed network from `generator`
+  - Input: Seed network generation from `generator`
   - Output: A best network given certain specified stopping mechanisms

 `evaluator.py`